mozilla/bedrock/docs/attribution/0001-analytics.rst

 All of the data we send to the Glean pipeline is defined in :abbr:`YAML (Yet Another Markup Language)` schema files in the ``./glean/`` project root directory.
-The ``metrics.yaml`` file defines all the different metrics types and events we record, and the ``pings.yaml`` file defines any custom pings we use to send collections of individual metrics.
+The ``metrics.yaml`` file defines all the different metrics types and events we record.

 ..
 Note::